 or place covers over the holes.

-Guard floor openings that are 2 inches or more with a secured cover, a guardrail, or equivalent on all sides (except at entrances to stairways).
+Floor openings: Guard floor openings that are 12 inches or more in its least dimension with a secured cover, a guardrail, or equivalent on all sides (except at entrances to stairways).

 Skylights, Floor Holes, and Wall Openings (Continued)